 When consumers are looking for products or services, they conduct what are known as organic searches.
 They use words, but more often long-tail keyword phrases, for their searches.
 What you want your content to do is be “found” and indexed by search engines when those searches are conducted.

 So, do some research and discover what the most common search terms are for your niche.
 Get them into your content, by topic title if possible, and throughout your content pieces.
 If you are not “spammy” by trying to promote your products or services, and you actually provide relevant and informative copy, you will be picked up by search engines and ranked well.
 This, of course, brings visitors to your article and, ultimately, to your website.
-More visitors mean more leads, means more sales.
+More visitors mean more leads, which means more sales.

 A word here about creating that content that search engines love.
 It has to be unique; it has to be creative, and it should include visuals.
 It must also contain the right keywords/phrases.